wesbarnett/diffusion-map/README.md

 ## Examples

+A few examples using this program.

-Compare the following results with those found [in this paper](http://wireilla.com/papers/ijfcst/V4N6/4614ijfcst06.pdf), specifically in Section 3.1.
+Compare the swiss roll and punctured sphere results with those found [in this paper](http://wireilla.com/papers/ijfcst/V4N6/4614ijfcst06.pdf), specifically in Section 3.1.
 Note that my value of `bandwidth` is the square of what they call `sigma` (I am not squaring the denominator of the Gaussian kernel in my